 The Code of Ethics is of primary importance for members – it describes what they aspire to in evaluations.
 The Code was formulated by a multicultural group of members from diverse backgrounds, and was accepted at the Global Assembly in Barbados in 2013.
 It is the product of an intercultural dialogue about a subject with disputable universal substance.
 The current version of the Code of Ethics was adopted by the Board in 2014.
 You may also want to consult the presentations made at the 2016 EES Conference in Maastricht, by Rob d. van den Berg, Cristina Magro and Hur Hassnain on the IDEAS Code of Ethics.IDEAS Code of Ethics

 IDEAS proposed and adopted a Publication and Dissemination Strategy (PDS) in 2016 to provide its members with a wider range of opportunities for disseminating, exchanging and developing ideas, theories and concepts about evaluation.
-The Strategy was published in July 2017.
+The IDEAS Publication and Dissemination Policy was published in July 2017.

 The strategy allows paying members to publish original work on international development evaluation-related topics to meet the following short-term objectives: